-Phi Beta Kappa is the national honors society for colleges of liberal arts and sciences.
+Phi Beta Kappa is a National Honors Fraternity for Colleges of Liberal Arts and Sciences.
 It was founded at the College of William and Mary in 1776.
 Since that time, its rigorous and comprehensive standards have made election to it a premier sign of excellence.
+The Sigma of Pennsylvania Chapter of Phi Beta Kappa was founded at Villanova University in April 1986.